Justin Williams (cyclist): Career

 William's younger brother, Cory Williams, joined Cylance Pro Cycling and convinced them to hire Justin Williams as well.
 Williams was hesitant to get back into professional racing, but saw it as a good opportunity to support his brother.
 Despite his initial trepidation, Williams had a breakout season, winning 15 races.
 Cylance promised Williams they would keep Cory on the team, but they cut him after one year.
 Williams was contractually obligated to continue racing, and although he debated sandbagging he decided that "I don't win for them, I win for me" and had another stellar season, racking up 14 wins.

 In 2018, Williams signed with Specialized-Rocket Espresso fixie criterium racing team at the Red Hook Crit.
 He felt instantly at home with the other team members, and appreciated the lack of politics and drama that he had tired of on the UCI circuit.
 The team allowed Williams to compete as an independent rider in road races as well.
 Williams won both the amateur road race and criterium national championships in 2018.
 He placed in the top 3 in 30 of the 35 races he rode that year.

-In 2019, Williams founded his own team, L39ion of Los Angeles, where he is both the manager and primary sprinter.
-The team is a mix of profession cyclists and development riders, many from South-Central LA, as well as both of Williams's brothers.
-The "39" in the name represents 39th street, where Williams grew up.
+In 2019, Williams founded his own team, L39ION of Los Angeles, where he is both the manager and primary sprinter.
+The team is a mix of professional cyclists and development riders, many from South-Central LA, as well as both of Williams's brothers.
+The "39" in the name represents 39th Street, where Williams grew up.
 Williams once again won the amateur criterium national championship.

 Williams found racing at the pro level difficult because he was the only minority, and that made him want to make the sport of cycling "great for everyone".
 This experience led him to work for increased inclusion and innovation in cycling.
 As part of that effort, he mentors African American and Hispanic riders on his development team, Endo CNCPT.

 In June 2021, Williams officially changed his UCI nationality to Belize, and won the Belizean national road race championships later that month.

 In August 2022, Williams was suspended from racing for 5 months as a result of his engaging in a fist fight with other racers at the Salt Lake Criterium.

 In August 2023, USA Cycling announced an investigation into Williams and Thomas Gibbons regarding a crash and confrontation that happened at the Denver Audi Littleton Criterium.
 Video footage taken by riders within the field depicted Williams deviating from the racing line, making contact with Gibbons, and pushing Gibbons to the outside curb where both riders ultimately crashed.
 Gibbons required emergency medical treatment as a result of the crash.
 In September 2023, USA Cycling announced a 60 day suspension for Williams, beginning April 4, 2024, as a result of his conduct.